Certificate II in Conservation and Ecosystem Management

 • Observation of tasks in simulated or real environments

-• Written or online assessments to confirm your understanding of key concepts
+• Written assessments to confirm your understanding of key concepts

 What You’ll Study